 - Fever – temperature of 100 degrees Fahrenheit or more (taken under the arm) and sore throat, rash, vomiting, diarrhea, earache or just not feeling well

-When your child is sick, have plans for back-up child care and tell the teacher what is wrong with the child, even if he/she stays home.
+When your child is sick, have plans for back-up child care and explain the situation to the teacher, even if he/she stays home.

 Note: Immunizations must be up-to-date and a copy must be included in the child’s file.

 The children spend time sitting on the floor, playing outside and participating in activities that may be messy; therefore, clothes that are washable and comfortable are recommended.
+Mandatory: All girls (when wearing skirts or dresses) need to wear shorts covering underwear.
 Please consider the following suggestions:

 - All children must wear everyday play clothes.
 Please, no Sunday best.

-- Have the child wear comfortable shoes with rubber soles (no clogs).
+- Have him/her wear comfortable shoes with rubber soles (no clogs).

-- Dress the child in elastic pants (no all-in-ones that snap at the crotch).
+- Dress him/her in elastic pants (no all-in-ones that snap at the crotch).

 - All coats, sweater, hats and jackets should be personalized with the child’s name.